pmilinr/DS514-515/README.md

 1. Most cancellations occur among small groups (1–4 guests).
 2. Very large groups (20–55 guests) appear only in the canceled group → potential data entry errors or high-risk group behavior.
 3. Total guests is a weak predictor, except for extreme outliers.

+**Summarize:**
+Total Guests is a weak predictor, except for extreme outliers (large groups), which tend to cancel more frequently.

 ---
 **8. Forecast of Monthly Booking Cancellations**